MD-CWI/afivo-streamer/documentation/testing.md

     <afivo-streamer-path>/run_tesh.sh my_test.cfg

 Optionally, add the `tests/` directory to the variable `test_dirs` in `run_test.sh` if it is not yet present.
 The test will then run automatically, so make sure it doesn't take too long.

+# Test configuration

+The test configuration can be found in the file `.gitlab-ci.yml`.